 Synthetic Currency Indices

 Beside the standard US Dollar Index (DXY), Axiory also offers 7 so-called synthetic currency indices.
-At Axiory, you can notice them by seeing the letter X at the end of the symbol.
-These include all major currencies, specifically: JPYX, USDX, EURX, GBPX, AUDX, CADX, CHFX
+At Axiory, you can spot them by seeing the letter X at the end of the symbol.
+These include all major currencies, specifically: JPYX, USDX, EURX, GBPX, AUDX, CADX, CHFX.

 In many cases, their value is quite comparable.
-It is up to the trader to decide which one is better suited to their trading strategy.
+It is up to the trader to decide which one is better suited for their trading strategy.

 How Can They Be Used?

 In Axiory MT4 terminals, the currency pairs are shown among the other symbols (if you can’t see them, please try right-clicking on the Market Watch and selecting Show All).
 However, as we stated above, they cannot be traded and serve as an evaluation tool for the current strength of the currency.

 Below are two examples where currency indices might be useful as a tool for traders.